ethnosdev/memorize_scripture/docs/docs/getting-started/getting-started.md

 ![three collections](img/collection-4.png)
 </div>

+You have one key verse collection and two passage collections.

 :::tip
 The collection names are displayed alphabetically.
 If you want to display them in Bible order, one trick is to prefix the name with a number.
 For example:

 ```
 01. Genesis 12
 02. Exodus 20
 66. Revelation 2-3
 ```
 :::

 ## Adding a verse

-Depending on whether you are memorizing a large passage or an assortment of key verses, there are at least two different strategies for entering verses in a collection.
+Depending on whether you are memorizing an assortment of key verses or a long passage, there are at least two different strategies for entering verses in a collection.

 ### In a key verse collection